basitsk09/test/README.md

     { srNo: 'K', particular: 'Profit/ (Loss) on sale of fixed assets [H-(I+J)]', suffix: '32', type: 'total', isTotalRow: true, isReadOnly: true }, ];

-  // Converted renderInputCell to a React component RenderInputCell
-  // It's defined inside Schedule10, so it has access to formData and handleChange from the closure. const RenderInputCell = ({ fieldName, isReadOnly }) => (
+  const RenderInputCell = ({ fieldName, isReadOnly }) => (
     <StyledTableCell>
       <FormInput